divyashk/Sys-admin2020/Administration.md

   ```bash
   usermod -L user69
    ```
-  >NOTE->this will only prevent subsequent login attempts by changing the account specific hash in /etc/shadow but won't interrupt any ongoing session.
+  >NOTE -> this will only prevent subsequent login attempts by changing the account specific hash in /etc/shadow but won't interrupt any ongoing session.

+* If we've not yet started backing up our data then that is something we need to immediately work on(but be careful not to include scripts and other malware from the attacker account).

 * Before destroying this account we need to collect information about the previous activity of this account.
 This will help us understand the attack vector of the hacker.
    * The most obvious place to look first would be **.<bash, python,zsh>_history** files in the home directory.
 We need to store its content.